OpenTelemetry MySQL Monitoring [step by step]

 You should see a line like Receiver started with name=mysql in the output.

-Key MySQL metrics
+Key MySQL Metrics

 The MySQL receiver collects metrics that fall into several categories: